🦉

 Economic Anchor

-Collateral, reserve, or strategy health, solvency & transparency
+Collateral, reserve, strategy health, solvency & transparency

 Market confidence in the protocol